rajubugude/music_sharing_portal/README.md

 # Music-Sharing-Portal

-#### It is  website built using Django.
+#### It is a website built using Django.

-## The following conditions is applied on this website.
+## The following conditions are applied on this website.

 ### Project Details:

-* Create a website that allows users to upload music and share it with each other.
+* Create a website that allows users to upload music and share it with each other after logged-in.
 * Users should be able to register on the platform using Email.
 * Users should be able to log in to the platform using Email and password.
 * Users should be able to upload music files on the platform.